 Spicy Portuguese Shrimp, also known as Camarao Mozambique is one of Lenny’s favorite Portuguese recipes.
 His mother makes it for him whenever he is back east visiting.
 I make it for him on his birthday.
 No two recipes will be the same.
 Lenny’s mother makes it a bit spicier, while I tend to make it saucier and not as spicy.
 There is not a right or wrong way; either way, it will be delicious.

-I made it the other evening and was reminded how simple the recipe is; making it great to have on hand when you want dinner on the table quickly.
+I made it the other evening and was reminded of how simple the recipe is; making it great to have on hand when you want dinner on the table quickly.
 It is spicy, but you can control how spicy you want it to be.
 The remainder of the ingredients are fresh and simple, so don’t shy away from making this recipe.
 To complete the meal pass the steamed rice, and a lot of warm, crusty bread to soak up the flavorful juices.

 Do you have a favorite shrimp recipe that is a family tradition?